Cities & Towns

 Pope Pius VII is said to have sojourned at the castle during his journey to France for the coronation of Napoleon Bonaparte.
 Borgomale Castle is also the site of the tragic Legend of Nella of Cortemilia.

 The Community Wine Shop and much-acclaimed restaurant, I Crutin, is located on the castle grounds, as is the Borgomale town hall.
-This castle itself is a private residence.
+The castle itself is a private residence.

 Once the home of the architect of the Unification of Italy—Camillo Benso, the Count of Cavour—this magnificent castle sits imposingly perched on the top of a hill in the town of Grinzane Cavour near Alba.
 Information about its early history is scarce, though the castle’s origins have been diversely given as the 13th century or mid-14th century.